MrPrimate/ddb-meta-data/modules/kftgv/README.md

 - Easy to drop in heist adventures into any setting or run as a one-shot
 - **Detailed information, in-world maps, and advice for Dungeon Masters** to help run adventures with multiple paths to success**

-Looking for more collection of adventures:

-**- Candlekeep Mysteries
-- Journeys through the Radiant Citadel

 ---

 ## License